Alicloud-Academy/big-data/udf-custom-library-example/README.md

 ### Create a new Workflow

 We need to create a new DataWorks Workflow where we can upload our Python code and associated 3rd party libary code (NumPy).
-We can do this from the "Manually Triggered Workflows" area in the Data Studio console:
+We can do this from the "Manually Triggered Workflows" area in the DataStudio console:

 ![Create new Workflow](images/12.png)